I got the ghost signal right in the middle of a yawn.

 Well, we can deal with that later.

-You first thing I notice it sounds sleep.
+First thing I noticed, sounds sleep.

 No screeching, no energy.

-She says, I've had a continuing disagreement with the administration about what it'll take to protect our ports, to protect our cargo.
+But the political importance of this, she says, I've had a continuing disagreement with the administration about what it'll take to protect our ports, to protect our cargo.

 The ports.